ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 # ```
 #
 # + return - An `websubhub:Error` if an error occurred during the listener-starting process or else `()`
-public isolated function 'start() returns Error?
+public isolated function 'start() returns websubhub:Error?

 # Gracefully stops the hub listener.
 Already-accepted requests will be served before the connection closure.
 # ```ballerina